HIllya51/LunaTranslator/docs/en/apiservice.md

 ### HTTP Service

+1. #### /api/translate

+   The query parameter `text` must be specified.

+   If the parameter `id` (translator ID) is specified, that translator will be used for translation.
+Otherwise, the fastest available translation API will be returned.

+   Returns `application/json`, including the translator ID `id`, name `name`, and translation result `result`.

 1. #### /api/searchword

-    Requires the query parameter `word`.
+    The query parameter `word` must be specified.

+    If the parameter `id` (the ID of the dictionary) is specified, it will return the query result of that dictionary as an `application/json` object, containing the dictionary ID `id`, dictionary name `name`, and HTML content `result`.
+If the query fails, an empty object will be returned.

-    Returns `event/text-stream`, where each event is a JSON object containing the dictionary name `name` and HTML content `result`.
+    Otherwise, it will query all dictionaries and return `event/text-stream`, where each event is a JSON object containing the dictionary ID `id`, dictionary name `name`, and HTML content `result`.

+1. #### /api/mecab

+   The query parameter `text` must be specified.

+   Returns Mecab's parsing result for `text`.

+1. #### /api/tts

+   The query parameter `text` must be specified.

+   Returns audio binary data.

+1. #### /api/ocr

+   Use POST method to send a JSON request containing an `image` field with base64 encoded image data.

 ### WebSocket Service

 1.  #### /api/ws/text/origin